lordgeer/Git-push-and-pull-activiy/README.md

 #conflict-resolution

-this is a test, dont panic
+wrong this is not a test, do panic